Cretaceous walk Mount Saint Peter (St. Pietersberg hill)

 Château Neercanne

 Here you overlook the Jekerdal, with Château Neercanne, the only terraced castle in the Netherlands, opposite.
 Today, Château Neercanne is a renowned restaurant.
-After the secession of Belgium and the peace of 1839, the Maas became the border river, except at Maastricht.
+After the secession of Belgium and the peace of 1839, the Meuse became the border river, except at Maastricht.
 The national border was then drawn "one gunshot" away from the Market Square in Maastricht.
 However, De gouverneur of Maastricht, who lived in Château Neercanne, did not want to give up his beautiful home.
 Therefore, the border at Neercanne runs exactly along the southern boundary of the coach house on the left.

 -